-Looking to unload your education loan?
+Looking to erase your student debt while playing some trivia?
 Head to TruTV!

 For years now, the debt load for the average American student has been at alarming levels.
 As a country, we carry some $1.4 trillion in student loans, with millions of these loans in default.